o1-labs/proof-systems/book/src/specs/kimchi.md

    To do this, for each table:

-      - Make sure that if a table with id 0 is used, then it has an all-zeros entry.
-        We do this because we use a table with id 0 for the all-zeros dummy entry.

       - Update the corresponding entries in a table id vector (of size the domain as well) with the table ID of the table.
       - Copy the entries from the table to new rows in the corresponding columns of the concatenated table.